Fermion quantum criticality far from equilibrium: Symmetry analysis and effective action

 Here $\Phi_c,\Phi_q$ collect all field variables, including bosons.
 Probability conservation ensures that the classical-classical $(c-c)$ component in the bare action~\eqref{eq:bare_action}, and therefore all correlation functions containing only $q$ fields, vanish~\cite{kamenev_book}.
 The related property of causality implies that the matrix $D$ is positive definite, such that the poles of the retarded Green's function lie in the lower half of the complex plane.

 (iii) \textit{Chiral symmetry ---} An important constraint on the number of independent parameters of the low-energy theory follows from the chiral symmetry, cf. Eq.~\eqref{eq:chiral_transformation}.
-In the field theory representation, the antiunitary chiral symmetry transformation $\mathcal{S}$ acts trivially in Keldysh space and as $\gamma_{d+2}$ in band space, {\it i.e.\/},
+In the field theory representation, the anti-unitary chiral symmetry transformation $\mathcal{S}$ acts trivially in Keldysh space and as $\gamma_{d+2}$ in band space (cf. Eq.~\eqref{eq:chiral_sym}), {\it i.e.\/},

 The action is invariant under $\mathcal{S}$ if and only if $N_U = N_L$ (cf. Sec.~\ref{sec:MicroModel}) and the matrices $H, D,P$ satisfy

 By construction, the quadratic fermionic action ~\eqref{eq:bare_action} is symmetric under chiral transformations.
 This follows from the fact that $\gamma_{d+2}$ anti-commutes with $W(\vecx)$ and $\gamma_{d+1}$ \footnote{Since the product of the generators $\gamma_{d+2}\sim \mathbb{1}$ is trivial in odd dimensions, the quadratic action in odd dimensions can also be interpreted as a representative of near-critical topological insulators in Class A.}.